CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "count" : 25,         // Number of rounds that spawn together "stack_size" : 50,    // (Optional) How many rounds are in the above-defined volume.
-If omitted, is the same as 'count' "show_stats" : true,  // (Optional) Force stat display for combat ammo. (for projectiles lacking both damage and prop_damage) "effects" : ["COOKOFF", "SHOT"]
+If omitted, is the same as 'count' "show_stats" : true,  // (Optional) Force stat display for combat ammo. (for projectiles lacking both damage and prop_damage) "loudness": 10,       // (Optional) Modifier that can increase or decrease base gun's noise when firing.
+If loudness value is not specified, then game calculates it automatically from ammo's range, damage, and armor penetration.

+"effects" : ["COOKOFF", "SHOT"]
 ```